bryandlee/animegan2-pytorch/README.md

 We are going to use ffmpeg to extract videos frame by frame, evaluate them inividually, and combine them back together.

-Choose a video, for example mine will be `elon.mp4`, and put it in the `input` folder.
+Choose a video, for example mine will be `elon.mp4`, and put it in the `samples` folder.
 Also create a folder called `temp`, it'll be where we store all the extracted images from the video.

 Extract the frames in this format:
 ```